I don’t believe in business plans anymore.

 Follow this itinerary to start the journey to your entrepreneurial legacy.....

 Hopefully, you are building a business to solve a human need and with that, every step you take in designing your business is for your customers- not for yourself.

+Once you are able to fully articulate who you are and how you want to show up in the world, applying the concept of Human-Centered Design will help you understand how to create the solutions that people need and are willing to pay for.
 Using IDEO’s time-tested design-thinking principles, with a specific focus on the inspiration phase of the process, I encourage you to consider an Empathetic Business Design approach (Field Kit pages 1-67).

 Step 2: Air vs. Ground